Spirit of Ecstasy - The Story

 The first step was to digitally "map" the original Spirit of Ecstasy, manipulating and enhancing individual details to create a perfect three-dimensional computerised image.
 To ensure even the finest details were precisely replicated, the injection mould was formed by skilled craftsmen using cutters measuring just 0.2mm in size.
 This cast tool was used to produce a highly accurate wax model of the figurine, which was then coated in ceramic.
 After this coating had dried, the wax was melted away, leaving a perfect ‘female’ mould from which the new cast would be taken.

 Each figurine is made by filling the mould with molten stainless steel, at a temperature of 1600°C. Once the steel is cool, the mould is opened to reveal the Spirit of Ecstasy in all her glory.
 The final transformation takes place in the Finishing department, using a process called peening.
 The casting is blasted by millions of stainless steel balls just 17 thousandths of an inch (0.04mm) in diameter, which help to polish the surface without being abrasive.
-After machining, a final mirror polish and stringent quality assurance checks, the completed figurine is sent to Goodwood to take her rightful place above the iconic Rolls-Royce grille.
+After machining, final mirror polish, and stringent quality assurance checks, the completed figurine is sent to Goodwood to take her rightful place above the iconic Rolls-Royce grille.

 Celebrating in Style